 (COBA) argued in its second submission to the Inquiry that Australia needs to either catch up with the rest of the world in increasing the minimum capital obligations under the IRB approach, or reduce the standardised approach.

 “While COBA also supports changes which would see a greater number of ADIs achieving IRB accreditation, it’s likely most ADIs will continue to rely on the standardised approach, and until the gap in risk weights for large and smaller ADIs is narrowed, the imbalance that currently exists will remain an impediment to competition.”

 In a response to the Inquiry interim report submitted

-Bank – APRA is urged to step up and take some responsibility to assist regional banks in attaining IRB accreditation.
+and Suncorp Bank – APRA is urged to step up and take some responsibility to assist regional banks in attaining IRB accreditation.

 “APRA could also assist Regional Banks in achieving advanced status by implementing a staged approach, to enable standardised banks to achieve accreditation progressively across their respective portfolios and operations…

 “This is not out of step with international precedent.
 The logical place to start is housing loans as it is a core business of regional banks and the risk is well understood by them.”

 Improving banking rules and promoting healthier competition is vital in securing the long-term stability of Australia’s banking sector, the submission argued.

 “Give us a level regulatory playing field and let us get on with providing more Australians with competitive, responsible and ethical banking services.”
 Acting COBA CEO Mark Degotardi said.